polkaned/dockerfiles/expressvpn/README.md

 ## Docker Compose
 Other containers can use the network of the expressvpn container by declaring the entry `network_mode: service:expressvpn`.
 In this case all traffic is routed via the vpn container.
-To reach the other containers locally the port forwarding must be done in the vpn container (the network mode service does not allow a port configuration)
+To reach the other containers locally the port forwarding must be done in the vpn container (the network mode service does not allow a port configuration).
+To avoid DNS leaking, you need to replace the resolv.conf on other containers.

   ```
+services:

   expressvpn:
     container_name: expressvpn
     image: polkaned/expressvpn